View Selection for 3D Captioning via Diffusion Ranking: Dataset

 \subsection{Correction of Cap3D Captions}

-As Cap3D contains a lot of good quality captions as shown in their paper and public dataset, our first objective is to identify erroneous Cap3D captions, which might contain incorrect information or hallucinations.
+As Cap3D contains a lot of good quality captions, our first objective is to identify erroneous Cap3D captions, which might contain incorrect information or hallucinations.
 We tried three strategies as outlines the below.

 \textbf{Image-Text Alignment Method:} We discovered that utilizing the maximum and average CLIP scores effectively filters out inaccurate captions.
 Most of erroneous captions, like those depicted in Figure~\ref{fig:teaser}, described improbable combinations of objects (e.g., ``a mix of a frog, teddy bear, and monster" or ``an orangutan accompanied by a pelican and a fish") in scenarios where only one entity was present in the given 3D object.
 Such discrepancies arise when different views of the same 3D object receive varied entity captions from BLIP2, which GPT4 then erroneously combines, shown in Figure~\ref{fig:method}.
 To detect this kind of case, we computed both the average and maximum CLIP scores between the final caption and all eight rendered views used in Cap3D.
 A validation set of $\sim 7k$ objects with inaccurate captions was annotated and used to determine two thresholds (mean \& max as shown in Figure~\ref{fig:clip}), with the goal of encompassing all objects in this set.
 We then use the two selected thresholds to filter out $\sim 167k$ possible issued objects out of a total of $660k$.